Office of the City Treasurer

 7. Can my commercial or industrial building be used for STRO?

-No. An STRO may only be hosted in areas permitted for residential use.
+No. An STRO may only be hosted in dwelling units permitted for residential use.
 For example, short-term rentals may not be held in an institutional, commercial or industrial building unless a specific portion of the building is authorized as a residential dwelling unit.

 STRO of 21 to 89 days per year is not allowed under the STRO Ordinance.
 Although whole home STRO for an aggregate total of more than 20 days per year requires a Tier 3 or Tier 4 STRO license, hosts with a Tier 3 or Tier 4 license must rent a dwelling for a minimum of 90 days each year to maintain the license.
 Quarterly reports demonstrating utilization must be submitted to the City and those Tier 3 or Tier 4 hosts who do not utilize the dwelling unit for a minimum of 90 days per year will be at risk at having the license revoked.